 Choose the right type of Travel Insurance policy

-Preparing for a holiday is exciting, especially after enduring many lockdowns.
-There’s no doubt that you deserve a much-needed break.
-So, it makes sense to protect both yourself and your holiday.
+In light of the new variant of Covid-19, there’s no doubt that you should protect both yourself and your holiday.
 After all, while we hope your trip goes smoothly – we all know how quickly things can change.

-Chris Rolland, CEO of AllClear Travel Insurance, comments: “Ensuring that your travel insurance policy covers you fully in these unusual times will give people one less thing to stress about, and hopefully peace of mind.
-At AllClear, we have comprehensive policies that will play a part in easing the stress of booking a long-awaited summer break.”
+Chris Rolland, CEO of AllClear Travel Insurance, comments: “Ensuring that your Travel Insurance policy covers you fully in these unusual times will give people one less thing to worry about.“

-To travel with confidence – you’ll want a policy that has enhanced covid-19 cover included.
-There are plenty of options.
-Here’s how to decide what type of travel insurance is best for you:
+To travel with confidence – you’ll want a policy that has Covid-19 cover included.

-What to do if you get ‘Pinged’ and you’re due to go on holiday
+What to do if you have to self-isolate and you’re due to go on holiday

 If you haven’t booked your trip